Lantianzz/Scorecard-Bundle/README.md

 # Scorecard-Bundle

-The one package yoWWu need for Scorecard modeling in Python.
+The one package you need for Scorecard modeling in Python.

 **Scorecard-Bundle is a Python toolkit for Scorecard modeling of binary targets**.
 The transformer and model classes in ScorecardBundle comply with the fit-transform-predict convention in Scikit-learn.